-DataFrameSpecification.
+DataFrameSpecification

 TrafficSpecification

-MaxFrameSize,
+MaxFrameSize

-MaxFramesPerInterval,.
+MaxFramesPerInterval

-Interval,.
+Interval

 TSpecTimeAware group

-EarliestTransmitOffset,
+EarliestTransmitOffset

-LatestTransmitOffset,
+LatestTransmitOffset

-Jitter.
+Jitter

-UserToNetworkRequirements.MaxLaltency
+UserToNetworkRequirements

-NumSeamlessTrees.
+NumSeamlessTrees

 MaxLatency

 EndStationInterfaces, Interface Capabilities and DataFrameSpecification are related to the ports of the End Station.
-It is proposed the SMF could get them during PDU Session Establishment and generate them accordingly.
+It is proposed the SMF with collocated CUC (SMF/CUC) could get them during PDU Session Establishment and generate them accordingly.

-TrafficSpecification and UserToNetworkRequirements are related to the traffic transferred in the N3 interface, i.e. from the egress port of UPF to the ingress port of RAN in DL and from the ingress port of RAN to the egress port of RAN in UL.
-The SMF should generate them with this consideration from the traffic related parameter, e.g. TSC Assistance Container of the traffic.
+TrafficSpecification and UserToNetworkRequirements are related to the streams transferred in the N3 interface, i.e. from the egress port of UPF to the ingress port of RAN in DL and from the ingress port of RAN to the egress port of RAN in UL.
+The SMF can generate them considering the QoS related parameter contained in the TSC Assistance Container provided for the stream.
 In details, SMF could generate MaxFrameSize from the Burst Size of the TSC traffic and interval from periodicity in TSCAC.
 SMF could generate EarliestTransmitOffset from the Burst Arrive Time (BAT) in TSCAC and jitter.
 For uplink, the BAT in AN-TT should be the BAT in UL plus the sum of UE-DS-TT Residence Time and 5G-AN PDB.
 EarliestTransmitOffset could be set as the sum of the BAT in AN-TT and jitter.
 For downlink, the BAT in N3-TT should be the sum of the BAT in DL and UPF Residence Time.
 EarliestTransmitOffset could be set as the sum of the BAT in N3-TT and jitter.
 The SMF could generate LatestTransmitOffset from the BAT in AN-TT/N3-TT subtracting the sum of jitter and the time to transfer a packet with MaxFrameSize as it should be the last chance to transfer such packet.
 The jitter could be generated by local configration.

-The Listener group only contains Stream ID, EndStationInterfaces, UserToNetworkRequirements.MaxLaltency and Interface Capabilities.
+The Listener group contains Stream ID, EndStationInterfaces, UserToNetworkRequirements, and Interface Capabilities.

 The status provided by CNC the CUC includes: